-You can still apply if you have a criminal conviction.
-We’re committed to the fair treatment of students throughout the application process and during their University experience.
+Yes.
+You can apply to the University if you have a criminal conviction.
+The University is committed to the fair treatment of students as far as possible throughout the application process and during their University experience.

 A conviction is spent when it has reached the specified amount of time after which it can be effectively ignored under the terms of the Rehabilitation of Offenders Act 1974.
-Under the Rehabilitation of Offenders Act (ROA) 1974, all convictions, except those which resulted in a prison sentence of more than 30 months, are regarded as 'spent' after a certain period of time and are not required to be declared.
+Under the Rehabilitation of Offenders Act 1974, all convictions, except those which resulted in a prison sentence of more than 30 months, are regarded as 'spent' after a certain period of time and are not required to be declared.
 This period of time depends on the sentence imposed.
 Find out more information on when a conviction becomes spent.

 If you declare an unspent serious conviction as part of the registration process you will be contacted by the University for more information.
 This may include asking you for details of the offence and contact details of any social worker, probation officer or other professional who may be able to provide further relevant information.
 The University is committed to providing the best support for all of our students and this allows us to ensure that appropriate measures are taken to give you the best chance of success.
 For example, some courses lead to professions where professional registration is required and certain convictions may be problematic should you wish to pursue this career.
 In rare circumstances, certain convictions may impact on your ability to successfully study for your chosen course.
 The University will discuss the available options with you, which may include withdrawal from the course.

 If your unspent conviction is in one of the categories specified above and you wish to discuss your options to study at the University please contact firstname.lastname@example.org